BasementDev2011/ISO-C-Function-Cheatsheet/README.md

 I used to ask chatgpt all the time for function definitions and how to use them.
 Man pages worked but they're kinda messy.
 Plus, i have the function description, like what i want it to do.
 But don't know the name, which is really annoying.

+Next cheatsheets should be POSIX, and Unix afterwards.